personal growth and travel blog on my canvas homepage banner image

 Important Life Questions to Ask Yourself

-I remember a quote that once said, ask the right questions.
+I remember reading a quote that said, ask the right questions.
 Over the years I have realized that questions are much more important than answers.
 Without asking the right queries we can never hope for the right knowledge.
+(Here are some good quotes on life I have collected over the years.)

-But it took me a while to even understand what questions I should ask of myself.
+I took a while to understand what questions to ask about life.
 Some of those doubts were always there in the background, hovering, emphasizing that I didn’t understand life.
 I had a vague feeling that I was dismaying over things that didn’t matter while ignoring the universal realities that would pull me out of my little problem bubbles.
-But I wasn’t sure.
-And I never took out time to pin those deep questions about life, and, hence, could never answer them.
+I wasn’t sure though.
+And I never took out time to pin those very deep questions about life, and, hence, could never answer them.

 The process of questioning deepened when I started writing and reading full-time.
-As I had redesigned my life from a corporate cycle of drudgery, I was too eager to question everything and to be better at things.
-It was like I had found vigor again.
-The more life changing books I read, the more I understood, and the more life questions I had.
+As I had redesigned my life from a corporate cycle of drudgery, I was too eager to question everything and to be better.
+I had found vigor again.
+The more life changing books I read, the more I understood, the more questions I had.

 As Franz Kafka once said, “Anyone who cannot come to terms with his life while he is alive needs one hand to ward off a little his despair over his fate… but with his other hand he can note down what he sees among the ruins.”